Table of Contents

 I believe the underlying part of Google’s algorithm at play here is Query Deserves Freshness for queries around Black Friday and generic keywords related to the holiday shopping.
 Let me show you why I think so, using facts.

 I will start out with “black friday” for Google.com, though we will get into more domains and keywords a little further down the road.

 If we look at the Top 100 Google search results for “black friday” over the course of the past two weeks (in our Toolbox you can view the historic, weekly SERPs for the last 5 years for 1 million keywords), we will notice 53 URLs that are new to the search results on 9th November 2015: https://us.sistrix.com/sl/ZGW7EVn9.

 A week later, on 16th November 2015, there are another 54 new URLs within the search results.
 Especially interesting is the amount of movement within the Top 20 results: https://us.sistrix.com/sl/hYY7ncGX.

 Comparing URLs Top 10 keywords to their competitors

-Considering that 99.1% of all organic clicks occur on positions 1-10, we also need to look into the Top 10 search results for related keywords to Black Friday to see really remarkable changes.
+Considering our recent study on the Click probabilities in the Google SERPs, we also need to look into the Top 10 search results for related keywords to Black Friday to see really remarkable changes.
 I went ahead and chose 3 URLs from big brands in the Top 10 for the keyword “black friday” and used the “Compare Keywords” feature in our Toolbox to compare their rankings with each other:

 These are the keywords of this 3 URLs in the Top 10 results and their positions:

 We should look if there are ranking changes for some of these keywords over the last week: